 So who doesn’t love a secret compartment?
 I know I do!
 I love my new floating shelves with a hidden secret tucked away inside one.
 This has got to be one of my favorite things to show you about my laundry room.
 I love the entire space but this one is so freaking cool!!!!
 Read with me friends on my journey on how to make this Laundry Room makeover have a huge impact in a little amount of space.

 When planning out the new laundry room design I was frustrated.
 I was sad it was such a small space with so many cool designs online with larger laundry/mud rooms and tons of storage.
 But alas we are currently in a a 12 year old track builder grade home.
-The laundry room was the one thing I hated, the one think on my “must have” list I didn’t get with this wonderful home here in San Antonio.
+The laundry room was the one thing I hated.
+The one thing on my “must have” list I didn’t get with this wonderful home here in San Antonio.
 I had to make this space awesome.
 So awesome it would become one of my favorite rooms in the house, and now it is!!!